Scots All Saints' College: 1900s to 1950s

 Originally the Assistant Master under Bean and the fourth Headmaster was Mr Britten.
-During his tenure the College became involved in rugby, football and cricket; several boys went on to play for NSW and Australia.
-He also persuaded the Old Bathurstians' Union to finance the building of a Chapel which they later moved brick by brick to the College's present location on the then Ophir Road, now Eglinton Road.
+During his tenure the college became involved in rugby, football and cricket; several boys went on to play for NSW and Australia.
+He also persuaded the Old Bathurstians' Union to finance the building of a Chapel which they later moved brick by brick to the college's present location on the then Ophir Road, now Eglinton Road.

 In 1911 Britten was succeeded by George Stiles.
-A linguist and an amateur boxing champion at Oxford University, he promoted French and German and brought boxing to the College.
+A linguist and an amateur boxing champion at Oxford University, he promoted French and German and brought boxing to the college.
 With the coming of war in 1914, enrolments dropped, staff became difficult to obtain and prices soared.
-On 30 June 1919, Stiles resigned and the College closed.
+On 30 June 1919, Stiles resigned and the college closed.

-In 1923 the headmaster of Grammar School, Cooma, and one of his staff, Cameron McLeod, sought permission to re-open the College on its present site after purchasing Esrom House and 2 acres of adjoining land.
+In 1923 the headmaster of Grammar School, Cooma, and one of his staff, Cameron McLeod, sought permission to re-open the college on its present site after purchasing Esrom House and 2 acres of adjoining land.
 The nearby Travellers' Rest Hotel was purchased for additional classrooms, and Walmer House on the river was leased for boarders.

-In 1925 the OBU moved the Chapel from the schools' original location to its current site on the existing school grounds.

-In 1946 Lindsay Watson retired and was succeeded by Alan Catley, who resigned in 1948 and was succeeded by Ted Evans as headmaster, for fifteen years.
-During this time the College grew from a student population of 108 to 315.